Breast Implant Removal Sydney

 There are many reasons why patients want their implants removed or changed.
-You may have problems with them, want an upgrade (for whatever reason) or simply feel that that it is time to have them removed permanently.
-Patient interest in removal of breast implants has increased recently with some of the concerns around ALCL (Breast implant related lymphoma) and various breast implant syndromes (which need further scientific study).
+You may have problems with them, want an upgrade (for whatever reason) or simply feel that it is time to have them removed permanently.
+Patient interest in the removal of breast implants has increased recently with some of the concerns around ALCL (Breast implant-related lymphoma) and various breast implant syndromes (which need further scientific study).

 Dr Alex Phoon is happy to see patients who have had surgery elsewhere to help with safety checks and make sure that the implant is not a danger to your health with clinical assessment and imaging such as ultrasound or MRI if required.

 Reasons, why you might want to have your implants removed (with or without replacement), might include: